shivaligulati/educatx/README.md

   <p>

 <center><img src = "https://cdn.glitch.com/4d634373-ba9a-4650-ab52-95880333cafc%2Fgithub2.PNG?v=1572740030001"></center>

+<p>As a student in public school, I was inspired to create this app after personally witnessing how my friends in regular classes frequently dropped out of honors and ap classes, due to the lack of academic support.
+In comparison to many individuals on the honors and ap track, my friends could not afford $80 private tutoring sessions, SAT Prep, and struggled to find free resources online which helped them learn curriculum taught in advanced classes.
+As a student who is fortunate enough to have access to a private tutor, I’ve personally seen how many of my grades increase by 10% after 4 private tutoring sessions.
+This external academic enrichment should be accessible to students no matter what their income level, as all students should have access to the same educational opportunities to succeed academically.
+Through Educatx, I wanted to bridge the gap between students and tutors from all over the world and allow students to not also succeed academically, but feel confident in rigorous courses.</p>

 <center><img src = "https://cdn.glitch.com/4d634373-ba9a-4650-ab52-95880333cafc%2Fgithub3.PNG?v=1572740107629"></center>

 <p>© Educatx Website 2019.
 Created with ♡ by Shivali Gulati | Submitted for the Congressional App Challege 2019 CA17</p>